-Play this game that is very similar to freeze dance.
-Instead of dancing, however, have kids walk around like zombies as the music plays.
+This game is very to freeze dance.
+Instead of dancing, however, have the party guests walk around like zombies as the music plays.
 When the music stops, instead of freezing, they have to lie down and play dead.

 Zombie Crawl Race

 Set up a starting line and a finish line.
 Have all the zombies lie down behind the starting line, flat on their tummies.
 Tell the zombies they have lost their legs and must crawl/drag themselves to the finish line.
 The first zombie to cross the finish line wins the race.

-Make a batch of pink water balloons.
-Use a marker to draw lines on the balloons to make them look like brains.
+Fill up a batch of pink water balloons, and then use a marker to draw lines—gently!—on the balloons to make them look like brains.
 Separate the players into pairs.
 Each pair of zombies has to toss a balloon back and forth, trying not to drop and splatter the brains.
 Have the pairs take a step back from one another as the game progresses, to make it more difficult to catch the brains.
 The last team of zombies left with an intact balloon wins the game.

 Use the same type of water balloons like the ones made for the brain toss game.
 Divide players into two teams.
 Give each team a bucket of brain-water-balloons.
-Players must race, relay-style (and walking like zombies), to carry the brains from the bucket back to the team.
+Players must race, relay-style, while walking like zombies to carry the brains from the bucket back to the team.
 The first team to gather all of their balloons wins.

 Red Light, Walking Dead Light

 It is a zombie twist on the classic schoolyard game of Red Light, Green Light.
 One player is the human.
 The human stands at the finish line with his back turned to others.
 The rest of the players are zombies.
 The zombies stand behind the starting line.
-When the human says “red light, walking dead light, one, two three!’ the zombies move forward (in zombie motions).
-When the human is done talking, they rapidly turn around.
-The zombies freeze.
+When the human says “red light, walking dead light, one, two three!" the zombies move forward in zombie motions.
+When the human is done talking, they rapidly turn around, and the zombies freeze.
 Anyone who is caught moving when the human turns around is out.
 A zombie who can reach and tag the human while their back is turned is the winner.